shovalsa/shecodes_website/README.md

 $> pip install django~=1.10.0
 ```

+** you will need to get a sensitive.py file to make the website work. contact admin for that.

 finally run the server to view and work on the website:
 ```ruby
 $> python manage.py runserver